 But how frequently does it actually succeed?
 The answer is not very often.

 The rush of relief and excitement that accompanies scoring the winning points as the time expires is unparalleled.
 But in divorce, and in life, pulling off a Hail Mary is the exception, not the rule.
+One of the key divorce lessons is to do things ahead of time so you don’t have to pull off a miracle at the end.

 When untangling important, complicated issues like custody, visitation, and spousal support, family courts look for established patterns.
 To continue the sports metaphor, they look at all four quarters of play, not just the final moments.
 Like on the field, what you do in the first quarter often impacts the final outcome.